 The beauty of the rock, the uniqueness of the “going nowhere” tunnel and the ease of access makes Stumphouse Tunnel, and Issaqueena Falls one of the most visited Parks in Oconee County.

-The Park is open daily from 8:00 a.m. to sunset.
+The Park is open daily from 10am to sunset (DST) except Christmas Day and inclement weather.

 For more information, call the office at